-How to Cut your Monthly Bills
+How to cut your monthly bills

-As the cost of living continues to rise, we are all searching for ways to cut monthly bills and spending.
-Every penny counts so whether it’s help from the government, budgeting hacks, or money-saving deals – we’re here to help with a list of ways to cut down on your monthly bills today!
+Every penny counts so whether it’s help from the government, budgeting hacks, or money-saving deals – we’re here to help with a list of ways to cut down on your monthly bills!

 Budgeting Hacks

-Firstly, it’s important to find a place to input your income and outgoings.
-This can be something as simple as an Excel spreadsheet to budgeting apps, like Emma.
-Budgeting apps can automatically calculate your monthly spending – find out more about which budgeting apps are best for you.
+Budgeting apps such as Emma, can automatically calculate your monthly spending – find out more about which budgeting apps are best for you.

-Budgeting apps are not essential for cutting down on your monthly bills though!
-It may be helpful to write a list of all your subscriptions and decide whether they’re all necessary.
 It is very easy to forget all the services you subscribe to and even though they may seem like small fees at the time, they add up at the end of the month.

 Government Support